Vespa Serving Tuning

 }

-In addition, configure the uuid as a rank: filter field - the field will then be represented as efficient as possible during search and ranking.
+In addition, configure the uuid as a rank: filter field - the field will then be represented as efficiently as possible during search and ranking.
 The rank:filter behavior can also be triggered at query time on a per-query item basis by the com.yahoo.prelude.query.Item.setRanked() in a custom searcher.

 Parent child and search performance

-When searching imported attribute fields (with fast-search) from parent document types there is an additional indirection that can be reduced significantly if the imported field is defined with rank:filter and visibility-delay is configured to > 0.
+When searching imported attribute fields (with fast-search) from parent document types, there is an additional indirection that can be reduced significantly if the imported field is defined with rank:filter and visibility-delay is configured to > 0.
 The rank:filter setting impacts posting list granularity and visibility-delay enables a cache for the indirection between the child and parent document.

 Ranking and ML Model inferences